Evaluation of Language Models in the Medical Context Under Resource-Constrained Settings: Supplementary results

 \subsubsection{Datasets}

-\textbf{Transcriptions} is a multi-label collection of electronic health records covering several medical specialties.
-The preprocessing procedure for this dataset involves removing null entries, modifying the report's format, and selecting and renaming labels.
-After preprocessing, the resultant dataset consists of 2074 samples and 29 labels.
-Model performance is evaluated using the AUC score.
+The datasets evaluated in text classification are Transcriptions and MS-CXR.
+Each of these datasets is introduced below.
+Their preprocessing and characterization details are given in \Cref{app:data}.

-In particular, since the EHRs are used in their entirety, certain samples contain token vectors that exceed the maximum input length allowed for multiple models.
-There are even samples whose token vectors exceed 2048 tokens, the maximum input length supported among the models.
-Consequently, different strategies have been adopted for each approach to effectively address this challenge.
-The adopted strategies, which require splitting the sentence into parts, will produce different results than processing the entire sample at once due to the attention mechanisms.
-These approaches are detailed in \Cref{subsec:approaches}.
+\textbf{Transcriptions} is a multi-label collection of electronic health records (EHRs) covering many medical specialties.
+Preprocessing is applied to the data, removing null entries, organizing the EHR format, and selecting the final set of labels.
+After all, $2\,074$ samples and $29$ classes are available.
+Performance is measured by the AUC score since the dataset is multi-label.

-\textbf{MS-CXR} is a multi-class dataset comprising sections of X-ray reports, each accompanied by annotations made by a radiologist \cite{ms-cxr-1, ms-cxr-2, PhysioNet}.
-The number of classes is eight, well distributed and represented in 718 unique text samples.
-The preprocessing procedure is more straightforward than for the other datasets and includes removing samples with missing information and duplicates.
-In contrast to transcriptions, there is no evidence of any sample exceeding the maximum input length allowed for any of the models.
+Due to the length of some EHRs, certain token vectors exceed the maximum input length allowed by some models.
+To cope with this limit, the input sequence is processed using a non-overlapping sliding window method \cite{rev_long}, as detailed in \Cref{subsec:approaches}.

-Model performance is evaluated using a set of metrics in their macro-averaged version to ensure a comprehensive assessment.
-The metrics are accuracy, F1-score, precision, and recall.
+\textbf{MS-CXR} is a multi-class dataset composed of X-ray report sections, each accompanied by annotations made by a radiologist \cite{ms-cxr-1, ms-cxr-2, PhysioNet}.
+There are $718$ unique samples representing eight well-distributed classes.
+Preprocessing of this dataset consists of removing samples with missing information and duplicates.
+Contrary to Transcriptions, no sample exceeds the maximum allowed input length for any of the models.
+Performance is measured by accuracy, F1-score, precision, and recall in their macro-averaged version to ensure a comprehensive assessment.